Mathematics Doctor of Philosophy Degree Program

 - Credits: A minimum of 60 graduate credits in mathematics as approved by the advisor, with an average of B or better.

-- The written preliminary examinations are offered each year at the beginning of the Fall and Spring terms.
+- The written preliminary examinations are offered each year at the beginning of the Fall and Spring terms and in June.
 A syllabus for each examination is available in the departmental office and on the departmental webpage.
 At least two examinations shall be attempted by the beginning of the second year of study and it is expected that all three examinations shall be attempted after no more than four semesters of study.
 A student who fails one of the preliminary examinations may retake the examination one more time.
 Only two tries are permitted in each subject.
 Any deviation from this policy requires approval of the Executive Committee and the Graduate Studies Committee.

 - Breadth Sequence: Two semester sequence in an area complementary to the student’s choice of preliminary exams areas.
 Allowed sequences are: Mat 511 & 510A, Mat 524 & 520A, Mat 540A & 540B, Mat 513A & 513B, and Mat 554 & 555.
 Only a sequence in an area not covered by the student’s choice of written preliminary examinations will be accepted for fulfillment of this requirement.
 Passing a fourth written preliminary examination will also satisfy this requirement.